nbryant42/xDRCal/README.md

 ## Known issue

-HDR test pattern UI controls are composited into a single HWND using the WinUI XAML layer via a SwapChainPanel.
+The HDR test pattern and UI controls are both composited into a single HWND using the WinUI XAML layer via a SwapChainPanel.
 This leads to occasional glitches where the HDR output overwrites the control panel.
 The fix appears to involve splitting SDR and HDR into child HWNDs.
 Until I find the time for that, bang on F11 or F12 a few times, hover the mouse over where you think the controls are, or just hit Alt-F4.

 ## See also